 |Give a Gift|

-"My child takes medication for ADHD.
-Is it safe to give her over-the-counter medications for colds and so on?
-Are there any that would be unsafe?"
+"Is it safe to take over-the-counter medications for colds at the same time as ADHD medications?
+Are there any combinations that would be unsafe?"

 You should also avoid mixing alkalinizing agents, or antacids, with amphetamines, as they can increase the absorption of the stimulant.
 Neither reaction appears to happen with methylphenidate (brand names Ritalin, Concerta, Daytrana).